Quadratic Gating Mixture of Experts: Statistical Insights into Self-Attention: Preliminaries

-\textbf{Parameter count overhead.} Introducing quadratic gating significantly increases the number of model parameters due to the additional quadratic terms in the gating network, which can lead to higher computational and memory demands.
+\textbf{Parameter count overheads.} Introducing quadratic gating significantly increases the number of model parameters due to the additional quadratic terms in the gating network, which can lead to higher computational and memory demands.
 To mitigate this overhead, we can employ low-rank embeddings for the quadratic terms.
-Specifically, setting the query and key matrices $\Wq$ and $\Wk_i$ to dimensions $r \times d$ with $r \ll d$, we substantially reduce the number of additional parameters.
 This approach retains the advantages of quadratic gating while minimizing the overhead, making it a practical enhancement for MoE models.
 Appendix~\ref{appendix:overhead} offers a more thorough discussion on this topic.